I recently broke down just how much things have increased in price thanks to inflation in the last thirty years.

 We all know that western governments’ latest attempt at fiscal prudence won’t last.
 And we know that great damage has already been done.

 I suspect that if a factory in Des Moines or Ottawa or Slough offered gold as payment, few if any workers would take the boss up on it.
 Most western workers have been well indoctrinated to believe their government will take care of peace, prosperity, and happiness.

 The challenge in countries like the United States is that more and more families couldn’t even afford to accept gold as payment.
 Since all but one state forbids using “evil” precious metals as legal tender, those families would have to convert their gold into fiat currency to pay their bills.

-And seeing that bills is about all most US persons have these days, there would be nothing left to save in gold.
-Despite a short-term increase in the savings rate after the stock market collapse in 2008, many US persons are back to their free-spending ways even as much of the country remains mired under high unemployment rates.
+And seeing that bills are about all most US persons have these days, there would be nothing left to save in gold.
+Despite a short-term increase in the savings rate after the stock market collapse in 2008, many US persons are back to their free-spending ways, even as much of the country remains mired under high unemployment rates.

 As I always say, this is a culture game.
-You have an entire culture of western countries that have been taught that only paper money has any value, and that precious metals are the tools of conspiracy theorists and those wearing top hots made of kitchen foil.
+You have an entire culture of western countries that have been taught that only paper money has any value and that precious metals are the tools of conspiracy theorists and those wearing top hats made of kitchen foil.

 Even the government agrees that gold should be a priority.

 If your government, friends, and neighbors don’t believe gold should be a priority, what does that say about them?
 What does it say about your ability to live there in peace and prosperity?

 You know that I believe physical possession of gold is burdensome and unnecessary.
 All it takes is another gold confiscation for it all to go up in smoke.

 You don’t have to live in a freer country.
 But as Shark Tank’s Kevin O’Leary often says, you must respect the cash.
 Give your money the best chance to succeed and grow.